naeruru/starboard/README.md

 **threshhold:** the amount of reactions it takes for a message to be posted to the starboard.

+**hexcolor:** the color of the embed in hex.

+**dateCutoff:** how old a message can be, in days, and still be tracked by the bot. if you don't want really old messages getting posted, then keep this number low.

+**fetchLimit:** how many messages from the starboard channel will be loaded in memory.
+This lets the script know what messages have already been posted.
+It's recommended to raise this value if you have a high volume server that gets a lot of things posted.
+Anything that isn't tracked has the possibility of getting double posted.

 ### Running the Project
-Assuming you have node installed, use `npm install` to download dependencies.
+Use `npm install` to download dependencies.
 Finally, you can run the bot from `starboard.js`.
 I recommend using pm2 for continuous uptime.
-## Caveats
-The bot will only listen to messages created after the script runs and will ignore any previous messages.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.txt](LICENSE.txt) file for details.